sempwn/sempwn.github.io/_posts/2017-04-06-conv_net_intro.md

 ## Convolutional neural networks : A very brief introduction
 To quote wikipedia:

 > Convolutional neural networks are biologically inspired variants of multilayer perceptrons, designed to emulate the behaviour of a visual cortex.
 These models mitigate the challenges posed by the MLP architecture by exploiting the strong spatially local correlation present in natural images.

 One principle in machine learning is to create a feature map for data and then use your favourite classifier on those features.
 For image data this might be presence of straight lines, curved lines, placement of holes etc. This strategy can be very problem dependent.
-Instead of having to feature engineer for each specific problem, it would be better to automatically generate the features and combine with the classifer.
+Instead of having to feature engineer for each specific problem, it would be better to automatically generate the features and combine with the classifier.
 CNNs are a way to achieve this.

 ### Automatic feature engineering